msgurleenkaurgill-lang/Mars_Rover_Software-PS/task_A/README.md

 Occasional message drops from /base_scan due to queue overflow

 i am still debugging as to what is the error occuring , however i was able to configure and understand the Nav2 costmaps and robot footprint tuning.
 I learned Nav2 architecture , Costmaps and Obstacle Handling, Robot Footprint Importance, Inflation Parameters, Transform system errors, Localization (AMCL),

+Inflation Radius defines how far the obstacles are expanded over the whole area.
+It is the radius in which , if the robot stays, it is in the safe zone.
+Cost scaling factor is like the fear factor of the robot: if high cost scaling factor = less fear = sharper turns around the obstacles and closer to them as well if low cost scaling facotor = more fear = smoother turns and maintain more distance from obstacles.